martinvivek/myGradeswithPrint/README.md

 ==================

 A Moodle Report that shows all user grades
+This module has been modified to print the reports in pdf files, now follow the documentation of the orignial module.

 Introduction:
 This report displays a searchable and sortable table with the User's grades per course.